asemidotsky/dev-wiki/pages/cloud/azure/index.md

 * Blob Storage
     * For unstructured data
     * Massive data: media files, images, etc.
     * Stores objects.
 Object is like a file.
-    * Object has: key (name), data, metadata
+Object has: key (name), data, metadata
+    * **Block blobs** are used to store files that can be accessed sequentially and are not subject to frequent updates.
+Some common examples of where Block blobs are leveraged include video files and images.
+    * **Page blobs** are used to store files that need random access or are updated frequently.
 * Queue Storage
 * File Storage
 * Disk Storage